How to Use DIY Paper Leaves 5 Ways in Fall Decor

 That’s my 5 ways to use paper leaves in your fall home decor.
 They are each different, have different uses, but can all be made using your Cricut or cut out individually.

-With your trusty Cricut Air Explore and a dash of creativity, you can craft stunning paper leaves that infuse the season into your fall home decor.
+With your trusty Cricut Air Explore and a dash of creativity, you can craft stunning fall paper leaves that infuse color and pattern into your fall home decor.

 From wreaths to garlands, mirrors to place cards, the possibilities are endless.
 Not only will these projects infuse your home with the warm and welcoming spirit of fall, but they’ll also give you the satisfaction of handcrafting fall decorations for your home.